Best Henry vacuum cleaners — the 6 reliable and hard-working models I’d pick for a spotless home

-To help, we've tested six of the bestselling Henrys out there, rigorously putting each through its paces at home.
-From suction to accessories and even battery life for the cordless vacuums, every detail of these Henry vacs has been scrutinised to help you shop for the character that will suit you.
+To help, we've tested the bestselling Henrys out there, rigorously putting each through its paces at home.
+From suction to accessories and even battery life for the brand's first venture into the world of cordless vacuums, every detail of the best Henry vacuums has been scrutinised to help you shop for your perfect model.

 Specifications